tkalandyk/AWS-Cloud-Encryption-Evidence/README.md

 Most organizations cannot instantly prove their data is encrypted at rest.

-During audits, teams scramble gathering screenshots and console exports.
+During audits, teams scramble to gather screenshots and find the right people.
 This process is manual, slow, and prone to human error.

 This project demonstrates how encryption evidence collection can be automated, scalable, and audit-ready on demand.